OpenSpace/openspace.github.io/docs/users/content/profiles/bastille-day.md

 Therefor the best way to explore this event is by using the parameters in the GUI rather than the keybindings.

 The profile is very RAM heavy because it uses a lot of data.
 It consists of multiple image sequences such as EUV textures on the sun and cutplanes in the heliosphere.
-The profile also excists of magnetogram textures of the sun, fieldline sequence of the sun, a volume rendering of the density of the CME and what we've called stream nodes.
+The profile also consits of magnetogram textures of the sun, fieldline sequence of the sun, a volume rendering of the density of the CME and what we've called stream nodes.
 Stream nodes are points along the magnetic fields where the flux values are calculated.
 Use the keybinds F2 and F3 to toggle a descriptive ledgend for the flux values.